Sexual Assault PolicyI. Statement of Purpose:

 The appropriate Student Life personnel listed previously, once informed about a sexual assault case, will work with the victim either directly or indirectly (via other University and/or community personnel) to link students with appropriate services.
 In order to provide a comprehensive approach to the victim’s needs the following departments will serve as the "front line" for sexual assault cases.
 The following is a listing of specific areas of responsibility and assistance they each have and/or can provide for the victim upon request.

-The Resident Director or University Chaplain will provide referral resources for psychological assessment.
+The Resident Director or University Minister will provide referral resources for psychological assessment.
 If immediate attention is requested by the victim, he/she will be referred to Rape Crisis Program 713-528-7273, otherwise, guidance will be provided the next business day.

 The University Police will establish the date, time, and location of the alleged assault.
 The Police will conduct the preliminary investigation, including collection and verification of all available facts and circumstances and will contact the Houston Police Department based on the victim’s wishes.
-With the victim’s consent, the Associate Vice President for Student Life will receive an incident report.
+With the victim’s consent, the Vice President for Student Life will receive an incident report.

-The Associate Vice President for Student Life will explain the campus disciplinary process options available through the Houston Baptist University Student Handbook and/or the formal criminal system.
+The Vice President for Student Life will explain the campus disciplinary process options available through the Houston Baptist University Student Handbook and/or the formal criminal system.
 Assistance will be provided to HBU students who have been victims of sexual assault on another college campus including coordination with appropriate authorities at that location.
 In cases occurring off-campus, the appropriate Student Life personnel listed previously will maintain a liaison with the University Police and the Houston Police Department.
 Information regarding the University’s discipline process and criminal system is also available to the alleged perpetrator (assuming they have student status).

-Shortly after initial contacts are made with the University personnel outlined in this document, the Associate Vice President for Student Life or his/her designee will initiate a follow-up inquiry directly with the student or indirectly (if the student is still working with one of the services) to ascertain if the student has received or is receiving appropriate psychological, medical or general support attention.
+Shortly after initial contacts are made with the University personnel outlined in this document, the Vice President for Student Life or his/her designee will initiate a follow-up inquiry directly with the student or indirectly (if the student is still working with one of the services) to ascertain if the student has received or is receiving appropriate psychological, medical or general support attention.

-As needed, the Associate Vice President for Student Life will convene a meeting of appropriate personnel to discuss sexual assaults and related campus violence incidents.
+As needed, the Vice President for Student Life will convene a meeting of appropriate personnel to discuss sexual assaults and related campus violence incidents.
 The goals of this group would be:

 V. Houston Baptist University Enforcement